TelepathicGrunt/Bumblezone/README.md

 <div class="spoiler">
 <p>-Any arthropod mob without "bee" in the name, any pandas, and any bears will get a weak version of Wrath of the Hive and nearby Bees will attack them in The Bumblezone dimension.</p>
 <p>&nbsp;</p>
-<p>-Any mob damaging a bee in The Bumblezone dimension will get Wrath of the Hive effect and a bunch of angry bees coming after them.</p>
+<p>-Any mob or player damaging a bee in The Bumblezone dimension will get Wrath of the Hive effect and a bunch of angry bees coming after them.</p>
 <p>&nbsp;</p>
-<p>-Picking up Honey Blocks, drinking a Honey Bottle, taking honey from a Filled Porous Honeycomb Block, or taking honey from a Honeycomb Brood Block will give you Wrath of the Hive effect when in the dimension.</p>
+<p>-Picking up Honey Blocks, taking honey from a Filled Porous Honeycomb Block, or taking honey from a Honeycomb Brood Block will give you Wrath of the Hive effect when in the dimension.</p>
+<p>&nbsp;</p>
+<p>-Having Wrath of the Hive will turn the dimension's fog red, play&nbsp;Flight of the Bumblebee by Rimsky Korsakov, make nearby Honeycomb Brood Blocks grow and spawn bees much faster, and the dimension will spawn even more Bees a bit away from you to hunt you down!
+Grab your Bane of Arthropod sword!</p>
 <p>&nbsp;</p>
 <p>-Feeding angry bees a Sugar Water Bottle has a 7% of removing the Wrath of the Hive effect, heals the bee a bit, and calms nearby bees.
 Feeding the bee a Honey Bottle instead has a 30% chance of removing the effect and greatly heals the fed bee.</p>
 <p>&nbsp;</p>